SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ---
 layout: guides
 title: WebLogic Application Server 12c
 summary: The WebLogic Application Server provides a comprehensive framework for application and integration middleware that is compliant with the Java Enterprise Edition computing platform.
-Solace provides a Java Connector Architecture (JCA) compliant Resource Adapter that may be deployed to the WebLogic application server providing enterprise applications with connectivity to the Solace message broker.
+Solace provides a Java Connector Architecture (JCA) compliant Resource Adapter that may be deployed to the WebLogic application server providing enterprise applications with connectivity to the Solace event broker.
 icon: oracle-weblogic.png
 links:
    - label: Example Source Code - WebLogic